1954 Geneva Conference: Aftermath

 The U.S. replaced the French as a political backup for Ngo Dinh Diem, the Prime Minister of the State of Vietnam, who asserted his power in the South.
 The Geneva conference had not provided any specific mechanisms for the national elections planned for 1956, and Diem refused to hold them by citing that the South had not signed and was not bound to the Geneva Accords and that it was impossible to hold free elections in the communist North.
-Instead, he went about attempting to crush communist opposition.
 Robert F. Turner has argued that North Vietnam violated the Geneva Accords by failing to withdraw all Viet Minh troops from South Vietnam, stifling the movement of North Vietnamese refugees, and conducting a military buildup that more than doubled the number of armed divisions in the North Vietnamese army while the South Vietnamese army was reduced by 20,000 men.

 On 20 May 1955, French Union forces withdrew from Saigon to a coastal base and on 28 April 1956, the last French forces left Vietnam.

 In July 1955, the prime minister of the State of Vietnam, Ngô Đình Diệm, announced that South Vietnam would not participate in elections to unify the country.
 He said that the State of Vietnam had not signed the Geneva Accords and was therefore not bound by it.
 The failure of reunification led to the creation of the National Liberation Front (better known as the Viet Cong) by Ho Chi Minh's government.
 They were closely aided by the Vietnam People's Army (VPA) of the North, also known as the North Vietnamese Army.
 The result was the Vietnam War.
 The Vietnamese communist leadership never expected the 1956 election to take place, nor did they believe peaceful reunification was possible.
 They saw military force as the only way to reunite the country but continued to raise the election issue for its propaganda value.

 Despite glaring errors with the partition, the Chinese would still manage to largely benefit from the conference's results.
 In addition to gaining an independent North Vietnam, China would also open up "dialogues with France, Britain, and the United States".
 Furthermore, China, as a result of this expanded and moderate international approach, also helped to weaken America's attempt to label China as a "Red" radical within the region.